 Data Collection, Processing, and Analyzing:

-- Doxa Chatzopoulou, University of California, Los Angeles, FL (USA)
+- Doxa Chatzopoulou, University of California, Los Angeles, CA (USA)

 The Founding Organizational Members: